Research interest(s)/area of expertise

 Three main projects in Li lab are:

 High harmonic generation (HHG) probes of molecular dynamics.
 Using the coherent recombining electrons in the process of HHG, one can monitor ultrafast nuclear and electronic dynamics.
-An example of this research direction was recently highlighted in a Science research article.
+An example of this research direction was highlighted in a Science research article.
 We plan to pursue this study further by looking into the electronic dynamics of ions while the electron is away in the continuum.

 Production and characterization of intense attosecond pulse trains (APTs) with pulse durations as short as 150 attoseconds

 Probing attosecond electronic dynamics with APTs using two-photon attosecond spectroscopy.
 The systems of interest include correlated double ionization, charge transfer in polyatomics and photoionization induced electron relaxation.

 These studies should reveal many details of the electron dynamics and provide an experimental tool capable of controlling electronic dynamics at the attosecond level.
 The experimental results also provide benchmarks for theoretical methods dealing with multi-electron and multi-dimension problems.